Scoo88/budget-devot/README.md

   docker compose up -d
   ```
 - Access PostgreSQL Database:
    - PostgreSQL database is now running in a Docker container.
-You can access it using the following credentials:
-      - Host: localhost
-      - Port: 5432
-      - Database Name: dewallet
-      - Username: postgres
-      - Password: postgres
    - Access PgAdmin:
     - PgAdmin is also running as a Docker container.
-Open your web browser and go to *http://localhost:15432*.
+Open your web browser and go to `http://localhost:15432`.
 Log in to PgAdmin using the following credentials:
       - Email: admin@admin.hr
       - Password: admin
     - Database connection has been defined in servers.json file so you do not need to create a new server.
+4. **Access DeWallet in Your Browser**:
+   - Once you have started the application, open your web browser and go to `http://localhost:8226` to access the DeWallet application.
-4. Swagger is available at http://localhost:8226/docs
+   - Swagger is available at `http://localhost:8226/docs`
+   - To login go to `http://localhost:8226/login` and to logout go to `http://localhost:8226/logout`